puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 ## Why SQL

->
---

-While some modules are designed to manage a single service, the
+The Puppet Labs MySQL module is a great example of how a well-written module can build on Puppet's foundation to simplify a complex configuration task without sacrificing robustness and control.

-The `puppetlabs-mysql` module lets you manage your server and client MySQL installations, as well as several MySQL resources such as *users*, *grants*.
+The module lets you install and configure both server and client MySQL instances, and extends Puppet's starndard resource types to let you manage MySQL *users*, *grants*, and *databases* with Puppet's standard resource syntax.

 ## Server Install